Red Lump in Your Dog’s Eye? Learn About Cherry Eye

 Treatment of cherry eye is a surgical procedure where your veterinarian will “tack” the third eyelid back in its normal position.
 Once the procedure is completed, you’ll have to apply eye ointments to your dog’s eye(s) according to a schedule.

-The ointments contain steroids that help reduce the size of the gland, and your dog will have to wear the dreaded e-collar (also known as the cone of shame) to keep him from rubbing his eye.
+The ointments contain steroids that help reduce the size of the gland, and your dog will have to wear the dreaded e-collar (aka, the cone of shame) to keep him from rubbing his eye.
 In most cases, this procedure is very successful.

-Pet parents report that if it’s diagnosed early, surgery can be relatively complication-free without reoccurrence of the condition.
+Pet parents report that if cherry eye is diagnosed early, surgery can be relatively complication-free without recurrence.
 The surgery is usually a one-day procedure with quick recovery times.
-The gland returns to normal function within a few weeks of surgery.
+Within several weeks, the gland is back to normal functioning.

-If you see a red bump under your dog’s eye, schedule an appointment to take your dog to your veterinarian as there could be permanent damage to the eye or third eyelid gland.
+If you see a red bump in the lower corner of your dog’s eye, promptly schedule an appointment to take your dog to your veterinarian.
+Although cherry eye is not a life-threatening condition, it can cause permanent damage to the eye or third eyelid if left untreated.